MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 ## Installation steps

-If you have not yet installed Windows Subsystem for Linux, use the following steps first:
+If you haven't yet installed Windows Subsystem for Linux, use the following steps first:

 - To install WSL for the first time, open a command prompt/terminal and run `wsl –install`